crack521/REND/README.md

 ## Usage

-First download the data and results from [Zenodo](#data-and-results-zenodo).
+First download the data and results from [CodeOcean](#data-and-results-codeocean).
 All commands below are run from inside the `code/` directory.

 ### 1. Train the model (GPU)